dydxprotocol/solo/docs/typescript.md

     // denominated in base units. i.e. 1 ETH = 1e18
     amount: new BigNumber('1e18'),

     // denominated in base/quote.
-Since ETH and DAI have 18 decimals and are represented in e-18 while USDC has 8 decimals and is e-8, USDC amounts are represented in e-12
+Since ETH and DAI have 18 decimals and are represented in e-18 while USDC has 6 decimals and is e-6, USDC prices are represented in e-12
     price: '230.1',

     // Your address.
 Account must be loaded onto Solo with private key for signing